Gold price today at Rs 46,490 per 10 gm, silver selling at Rs 60,500 a kg

 -

-The price of gold jewellery varies across India, the second-largest consumer of the metal, due to excise duty, state taxes, and making charges.
+The gold jewellery prices varies across India, the second-largest consumer of the metal, due to excise duty, state taxes, and making charges.

 Dear Reader,